secanis/stjorna/docs/README.md

 ### Remote REST API

 For your third party application, in which one you want to use the public REST API, you can use the following documentation.
 You can load the active categories and products over this REST API including your API Key/Token.

+You can enable/disable the complete API or you enable/disable categories or products.

 [Remote REST API Documentation](https://stjorna.secanis.ch/apidoc/index.html)